-Just in time for its 100th Anniversary, National Sweetest Day encourages everyone to be generous even in the smallest ways.
+For over 100 years, National Sweetest Day encourages everyone to be generous even in the smallest ways.
 From its inception as Candy Day in 1916, this day reminds us that even small tokens improve the lives of those around us.
 While the observance started with candy and sweets given to our sweethearts and friends, the day is full of lessons in persistence, resilience, and doing small things greatly.

 On National Sweetest Day, take care of all those who need extra attention.
 Even those who need significant care, when given the smallest token, will feel the effects.
 A little treat, a card, a show of support during a time of need may be the sweetest gift on this day.